TL; DR: Agile Micromanagement

 Agile turns into micromanagement as a result of the middle management’s resistance to change.
-Despite better knowledge, changing an organization into a learning one, that embraces experimentation and failure is not in the best interest of everybody.
+Despite better knowledge, changing an organization into a learning one that embraces experimentation and failure is not in everybody’s best interest.
 Self-organizing, empowered teams often conflict with the middle management’s drive to execute personal agendas, self-preservation being one of them.

-Who wouldn’t agree that the four core principles of the Agile Manifesto —
+The funny thing is: Who would disagree that the four core principles of the Agile Manifesto —

 - Individuals and interactions over processes and tools